 Once you have a secure grip on your floss, you can begin the cleaning process.
 Insert your string gently between your teeth.
 Press the floss against the side of one of the teeth and rub up and down to scrub away any lingering plaque.

 Use careful movements so that you do not irritate your gums.
 If you notice bleeding in your gums on a regular basis, this is abnormal.
 Ask your dentist for a periodontal disease screening during your next dental appointment.
+For more information on periodontal disease and how we treat it, please see Periodontal Therapy.

 Consider Alternative Flossing Tools